 In 1988 Michel Swift joined forces with Michel Dallaire Design Industriel on a design study for Bombardier’s high performance range of snowmobiles.
 Subsequently he collaborated on a dozen more projects with the firm and finally in 1991 on the design of the new passenger car interiors for the Boston Red-line subway system.
 In 1992 Michel Swift launched Savage Swift R&D, a new venture with services spanning the medical field among others.
 In 1996 Swift became the sole owner and he continued on developing the company under the name Michel Swift Design.
 The same year the Royal Canadian Academy of Arts recognized the excellence of his work in the industrial arts and honored him as a RCA Academician.
 Michel Swift acted as Chairman of the Board of the Quebec Association of Industrial Designers ADIQ in 1996 and 1997.

 In 2006 Michel Swift and Geneviève Cyr launched Jamais Assez a storefront design savvy boutique where objects and a selection of contemporary furniture are proposed to the public.
-Michel Swift had been a lecturer and a tutor at the University of Montreal School of Industrial Design for more than fifteen years.
-Since 2008 Michel Swift joined UQAM’s School of Environment Design where he is a regular lecturer in object design.
+In parallel of his professional practice, Michel Swift had been a lecturer and a tutor at the University of Montreal School of Industrial Design for more than fifteen years.
+In 2008 Michel Swift joined UQAM’s School of Environment Design where he is a regular lecturer in object design.